 ~ Dr. Joel D. Wallach, ND, The Truth About Nutrition

 As one can see, in order to ‘keep the weight off’ 200 days into an exercise and diet regimen, the pancreatic injury sufferer must risk their health.
-This is the nasty little secret that the guy in the photo at the start of this article does not offer up.
-No, the reality is that this struggle outlined above is a symptom of systemic injury inside the body (pancreatic alpha cells), and not personal weakness.
-The body will slow its metabolism and attempt to force an increase in appetite/consumption, in its quest to push your BMI back to its set point.18
+This is the nasty little secret that the guy in the photo at the start of this article doesn’t reveal.
+The reality is that the struggle outlined above is a symptom of systemic injury within the body (specifically to the pancreatic alpha cells), not personal weakness.
+The body will slow its metabolism and attempt to force an increase in appetite and consumption in its quest to push your BMI back to its set point.25

 Six years after participation in The Biggest Loser, they had all gained most of their weight back, significant slowing in metabolic rate still persisted among all participants, and those who lost the most weight, also showed the most metabolic slowing.